 Embassy Row is a section of Massachusetts Ave NW north of Dupont Circle.
-The area was originally called Millionaires Row after the nouveau riche began to build 60 room mansions on the outskirts of Washington, DC.
+The area was originally called Millionaires Row after the nouveau riche began to build 60 room mansions on (what was then) the outskirts of Washington, DC.
 After the millionaires left, the embassies moved in.

 Embassy Row usually refers to Massachusetts Ave NW between Dupont Circle and Observatory Circle, around the 20th St NW to 37th St NW.